Should you follow a tariqa?

 A person seeking to travel the spiritual path is called a salik and is known as murid when he becomes a disciple to one particular spiritual teacher (murshid) or a Sufi master.

 Therefore the righteousness of the soul does not depend on being confined to a single shaykh or pledging allegiance (giving bay’ah) to him.
-One can improve the status of one’s soul by seeking knowledge of the Quran and sunnah and the way of the pious predecessors with sincerity and then applying it practically in your life.
+One can improve the status of one’s soul by seeking knowledge of the Quran and the Sunnah and the way of the pious predecessors with sincerity and then applying it practically in his life.

 Ibn ‘Abbad expounded to Imam Shatitbi that relying on the shaykh at-tarbiya is the way of the latter day Sufi imams while relying on a shaykh at-ta’lim is the way of the early Sufi imams.